rahuldan/codesearch/README.md

 - **Fast Setup**: We have Docker support to quickly setup a working environment
 - **Interactive UI**: We have created a interactive web-based UI for searching
-- **Language Support**: Currently we support Python only.
+- **Language Support**: Currently we support Python and Javascript.
 Adding new languages shortly
 - **GPU and CPU Support**: The tool has support for GPU as well as CPU

 # Setup